 As you know XML documents are built by tags.
 So when specifying the expected value in the configuration, it should be in the form of XML.

-Add one more assertion for the GetSupplierByCity request.
-In the Add Assertion window, click the Property Content category and then click XPath match assertion.
+Add one more assertion to the GetSupplierByCity request.
+In the Add Assertion window, click on the Property Content category and then click XPath match assertion.

 The top section is the declaration part and the bottom section is the expected result part.

-When we click on the Declare option we will get some auto-generated declaration scripts like below:
+When we click on the Declare option, we will get some auto-generated declaration scripts like the one given below:

 declare namespace soap=’http://schemas.xmlsoap.org/soap/envelope/’;